Set the Home Page and Startup Page for Browsers using Intune (macOS)

 Step 1: Create the Preference (PLIST) File

-Using a code editing program such as Notepad++ or Visual Studio Code, create a blank file and copy/paste the XML key-value attribute pairs below.
+Using a code editing program such as Notepad++ or Visual Studio Code, create a blank file and copy/paste the XML key-value pairs below.
 Make the appropriate adjustments and save the file with the XML file extension.

 HomepageLocation: enter the desired home page URL